 We advise in relation to both business and personal immigration matters, with the exception that we do not advise in relation to asylum, refugee or human rights applications.
 We also advise in relation to applying to become a British citizen.

 When we provide you with a fee proposal for immigration work, we will provide details of the scope of work, including a breakdown of the aspects upon which we are advising and those which are excluded from our scope.
 Each matter is different so once we have a better understanding of your matter or application, we can provide you with a fee quote and details of the scope of work in relation to your matter.

 We have provided an indication of our fees below, based on a “typical” immigration matter in so far as this is possible.
 We have assumed that our services would include the following key stages:

-- Assessing your and your dependants (if applicable) eligibility to apply for your particular type of application;
+- Assessing you and your dependants’ (if applicable) eligibility to apply for your particular type of application

-- Liaising by email and brief phone calls; and
+- Liaising by email and brief phone calls

-- Checking the visa/immigration application or the application for British nationality documentation has been issued correctly and a note of advice afterwards to the individual regarding their immigration/British nationality status.
+- Checking that the visa/immigration application or the British nationality application documentation has been issued correctly and a note of advice afterwards to the individual regarding their immigration/British nationality status

 Please note that the fees mentioned below do not include any immigration application fees or other additional expenses.
 We have provided details below of the likely expenses in relation to an immigration application.